 I've always been perplexed by how easily child-like innocence is misunderstood as stupidity.
 The world is harder for people who are trusting, but being able to trust despite the hardness of that world is so beautiful.

-Anyway, it recently dawned on me that there are many, many photos of Marilyn reading; Reading Tennyson's Ulysses, reading about Goya, reading scripts, reading newspapers, reading paperback pulp, reading in libraries, reading under trees.
+Anyway, it recently dawned on me that there are many, many photos of Marilyn reading; Reading Joyce's Ulysses, reading about Goya, reading scripts, reading newspapers, reading paperback pulp, reading in libraries, reading under trees.

 I'm sure that some of these were posed, but I'm also sure that many of them were glimpses of Marilyn's curiosity caught on camera.